top of page

 Do I need a Kazakhstan visa?

 Possibly.
-Because the bus transits Kazakhstan briefly, check visa rules for your nationality for both Kazakhstan and Uzbekistan.
+Because the bus travels through Kazakhstan, check visa rules for your nationality for both Kazakhstan and Uzbekistan.

 Is the taxi from the border to Tashkent cheap?

-It’s usually affordable and much faster than waiting for the bus to clear immigration.
-Agree a price in advance.
+It’s usually very affordable and much faster than waiting for the bus to clear immigration.
+Agree on a price in advance.

 The night bus between Bishkek and Tashkent is a proper overland adventure — part transport, part border puzzle, part family memory.
 With a little planning (passports handy, snacks packed, bus plate photographed), it can be smooth.